 4.4.1 THE SAFETY OFFICER SHALL BE APPROVED BY THE CIA.

 4.4.2 THE SAFETY OFFICER SHALL GIVE ADVICE TO THE EVENT DIRECTOR ON ANY MATTERS REGARDING SAFETY.
-MANDATORY OPERATIONAL PROCEDURES FOR THE SAFETY OFFICER ARE CONTAINED IN THE SOH.
+MANDATORY OPERATIONAL PROCEDURES FOR THE SAFETY OFFICER ARE CONTAINED IN THE SAFETY OFFICER HANDBOOK..

 CHAPTER 5 - COMPLAINTS AND PROTESTS